-To achieve this, Dixons Academies share a set of Six Core Principles:
+To achieve this, we share a set of six core principles:

-High Expectations of All
+High expectations of all

-The Dixons Academies have high expectations for all students, and our governors set ambitious targets for academic achievement and conduct that make no excuses based on the students' backgrounds.
+Dixons Academies Trust have high expectations for all students, and our governors set ambitious targets for academic achievement and conduct that make no excuses based on the students' backgrounds.
 Students, parents, teachers and staff create and reinforce a culture of achievement and support through formal and informal recognition and consequences for academic performance and behaviour.
 There are no shortcuts, and we do not make excuses.
 All students are expected to make outstanding progress that will enable them to succeed in further or higher education and in the world of work.

-Empowered to Lead
+Empowered to lead